 Students are not permitted to leave the school grounds without permission from the principal or office staff.
 Students will be released only to parents or guardians listed on the registration form.
-In the unusual event that someone other than the parent or guardian will be picking up a student, a note signed by the parent or guardian is required.
+In the unusual event that someone other than the parent or guardian will be picking up a student, you will need to contact the office staff and the individual picking up the child will need to provide identification prior to the child's release.